mtagius/pwnagotchi-tools/README.md

 ```

 ## Generate the attack scripts.
-To generate the necessary scripts to crack the WiFi handshakes run the following script.
+To generate the necessary scripts to crack the WiFi handshakes based on the `./hashcat/attacks-list/attacks-list.js` file, run the following script.
 * `npm run scripts`

 ### Command Breakdown